Bloodline (1979 film)

-Bloodline (also known as Sidney Sheldon's Bloodline) is a 1979 thriller film directed by Terence Young from a screenplay by Laird Koenig, based on the 1977 novel of the same name by Sidney Sheldon.
-It was the only R-rated film ever made by its star, Audrey Hepburn.
+Bloodline (also known as Sidney Sheldon's Bloodline) is a 1979 thriller film directed by Terence Young and starring Audrey Hepburn, Ben Gazzara, James Mason, Claudia Mori, Irene Papas, Michelle Phillips, Maurice Ronet, and Romy Schneider.
+Adapted by Laird Koenig from the 1977 novel of the same name by Sidney Sheldon, it follows international pharmaceutical heiress Elizabeth Roffe who is targeted for death by unknown members of her extended family, while a serial killer simultaneously crisscrosses Europe, murdering women in snuff films.
+It was the only R-rated film ever made by Hepburn.

 Plot

-Sam Roffe, President of Roffe & Sons Pharmaceuticals, dies in what appears to be a climbing accident, leaving his daughter Elizabeth (Audrey Hepburn) a billion-dollar empire.
+Sam Roffe, President of Roffe & Sons Pharmaceuticals, dies in what appears to be a mountain climbing accident, leaving his daughter Elizabeth a billion-dollar empire.
 Roffe's board members see an opportunity to settle old scores, jockey for higher position, and reap lucrative profits.
 However, an investigation into Sam's death discloses that it was a murder and that a power struggle is going on within the company.

-Lead investigator Max Hornung (Gert Fröbe) informs Elizabeth of his list of suspects, which includes her closest advisers and financially strapped family members.
-During this time, she marries CEO Rhys Williams (Ben Gazzara), but he, too, is identified by Hornung as a suspect.
+Lead investigator Max Hornung informs Elizabeth of his list of suspects, which includes her closest advisers and financially strapped family members.
+During this time, she marries CEO Rhys Williams, but he, too, is identified by Hornung as a suspect.
 As president, Elizabeth follows her father's wishes and refuses to let shares of Roffe & Sons sell on the world market.
-Her choice prevents the board members from selling their shares as the company's by-laws prohibit it until all board members agree; on the other hand, her death would allow for a unanimous decision.
+Her choice prevents the board members from selling their shares, as the company's by-laws prohibit it until all board members agree; on the other hand, her death would allow for a unanimous decision.

-After several attempts on her life, an international chase across Europe ensues.
+After several attempts on Elizabeth's life, an international chase across Europe ensues.
 Hornung is able to connect these murder attempts to a series of homicides of prostitutes, which have been recorded on snuff films by using Roffe film stock.
 He has a witness in a black Gucci leather coat (several suspects are linked to this coat).

-Elizabeth returns to her father's villa in Sardinia during a sirocco for protection from the unseen murderer, who sets her house on fire after she begins destroying objects and shouting, "Now try to make it look like an accident!"
-Williams and one of the shareholders, Sir Alec Nichols (James Mason), both show up to save her, but Hornung figures out that Nichols is the killer and shoots him before he can murder Elizabeth in a symbolic snuff film.
+Elizabeth returns to her father's villa in Sardinia during a sirocco for protection from the unseen murderer, who sets her house on fire and shouts "Now try to make it look like an accident!"
+Rhys and one of the shareholders, Sir Alec Nichols, both show up to save her, but Hornung figures out that Sir Alec is the killer and shoots him dead before he can murder Elizabeth in a symbolic snuff film.
+As Hornung had previously discovered, Sir Alec, a prominent British politician, was heavily in debt due to his young wife Vivian's gambling addiction.
+Elizabeth ultimately embraces Rhys.